Genji-MS/2D-to-Stereoscopic/TESTS.md

 - Reflective & water surfaces do not generate depth

-- Cartoons need good shading to look 3D.
-Solid black lines
+- For best effect, use images that are wider then the object of focus to prevent cropping from the disparity

-- For best effect, use images that are wider then the object of focus to prevent cropping from the disparity.
+- Cartoons need good shading to generate into 3D.
+Strong constast appears to cause issues, however the AI Painted Tree tells us it's not so simple